 The jewel in Tahiti’s crown, Bora Bora is close to being the perfect paradise.
-Unspoilt by the usual crush of tourists, the island has a calm, almost mystical appeal.
+Unspoilt by the usual crush of tourists, this island of the French Polynesia has a calm, almost mystical appeal.
 But part of Bora Bora’s appeal is that it’s so remote, which means that it usually costs quite a few dollars to get there!
-(Check out our guide for other reasons why Bora Bora is so expensive.)
+(Check out our guide for other reasons why a Bora Bora trip is so expensive.)

-So what you need is to find that perfect vacation balance: with ‘when to go?’ on one side of the scales and ‘how much will it cost?’ on the other.
+So what you need is to find that perfect vacation balance: with ‘when to go to Bora Bora?’ on one side of the scales and ‘how much is a trip to Bora Bora?’ on the other.
 Well, we’ve gone through all the spreadsheets and statistics, and we’ve reached out to some people who know.
 The result is this guide – ‘How Much does a Trip to Bora Bora Cost?’ – which we hope will help you to get the balance just right.

-Over the next few minutes, we’ll tell you the best time to go to Bora Bora: how to miss the rainy season, where’s best to hide from the crowds, and how to avoid some of the exorbitantly high prices.
+Over the next few minutes, we’ll tell you the best time to go on a Bora Bora trip: how to miss the rainy season, where’s best to hide from the crowds, and how to avoid some of the exorbitantly high prices.
 But if you want the TL;DR version, here are some stats, correct as of August 2020:

 - The average cost of a one-week trip to Bora Bora is $3,184 for a solo traveller, or $5,718 for a couple.
 (Note that this average price is for all holidays to Bora Bora, from anywhere in the world.
 So your costs will be different.)